Madrasi (2006 film): Plot

 After a scuffle in the restaurant, Kaasi and Siva's phones get swapped, and they both escape.
 Siva receives a call from Ravi Bhai on Kaasi's phone, asking him to store some weapons that they received from a party.
 Siva decides to use this opportunity to get revenge on Ravi Bhai and arranges for a man to steal the weapons and run from the police.
 The man leads the police to Ravi Bhai's godown, and they seize the weapons, but Kaasi makes the police leave after telling them that the godown belongs to someone else.
-Siva’s wife calls and informs him of his brother’s disappearance, where he looks for him.
-Siva beats the goons and Mani Bhai’s son after finding out they were responsible for his brother’s disappearance.
+Siva's wife calls and informs him of his brother's disappearance, where he looks for him.
+Siva beats the goons and Mani Bhai's son after finding out they were responsible for his brother's disappearance.

 After an argument with Mani Bhai, Siva leaves his gang and meets Kaasi, asking him to protect his brother despite their differences.
 Kaasi agrees, but Ravi Bhai finds out and asks for the brother.
 Kaasi refuses, where he gets into an argument with Ravi Bhai and leaves his gang.
 Siva leaves his brother in Kaasi's custody.
 Now united and wanting to separate Siva and Kaasi, Ravi and Mani plan to kill Siva's brother by killing Anjali and diverting Kaasi.
 Siva's brother is killed, and Siva gets mad at Kaasi.
 After this, Siva and Kaasi become realises Ravi and Mani's plan, where they kill all the gangsters, including Ravi's son, Raja.
 However, Kaasi demands not to kill Raja and agrees to help him.
 Every gangster gets killed in the train engine.
 However, Kaasi gets fired by Mani, where Siva tries to kill Raja, but Kaasi shows a pistol to Siva.
 By seeing that Kaasi is injured by a bullet, Siva changes his mind and Kaasi dies.

 Cast

-In the Tamil version, Sunil (who did Vivek's role in Telugu) uncredited appears alongside Vivek in the song "Adho Andha Paravai" and during the scene where he comes out shocked from toilet and vice versa in Telugu.
+In the Tamil version, Sunil (who did Vivek's role in Telugu) uncredited appears alongside Vivek in the song "Adho Andha Paravai" and during the scene where he comes out shocked from the restroom and vice versa in Telugu.
 M. S. Narayana (who did Vennira Aadai Moorthy's role in Telugu) also uncredited appears alongside Vennira Aadai Moorthy in the same song in both versions.

 Production

 Newcomer Vedhika was selected to make her debut as a lead actress after she was approached by Arjun's manager.
-The film also marked the debut of Telugu actor Jagapathi Babu in Tamil cinema.
-The fight sequence on a train which travels at 50 km per hour from Mumbai railway station.
 Telugu actor Sunil also made his debut in Tamil in a minor role in the after the junior artist doing the part did not show up.
+A song sequence was filmed in London with over 150 dancers in the background, and a fight sequence involving Arjun and Jagapathi Babu was also shot in the same city.
+Plans to film in Mumbai were delayed due to floods, and later bomb blasts near the planned filming location.
+Arjun hoped the climactic fight sequence taking place on a train which travels at 50 km per hour would be a highlight.